mia-platform/documentation/docs/fast_data/bucket_storage_support/configuration/ingestion_storer.md

 This amount depends on the number of replicas of the service you will deploy and the partitioning strategies adopted by consumers and brokers.

-Roughly on 3 topics with 9 partitions each we'd recommend:
+On 3 topics with 9 partitions each, we recommend the following request and limit:

 - request: 400
 - limit: 600